Desperate Indian farmers march on parliament

 The right-wing nationalist leader has promised to double their income by 2022 but farmers say nothing has changed for them.

-Organisers said some 80,000 farmers and farm labourers were participating in the two-day agitation that will culminate with a petition to the Indian president.

-"We have three main demands.
-Debt waiver, maximum price for the produce and a special parliament session to discuss the crisis," Ajit Nawale from Maharastra Kisan Sabha, one of the 200 farmer groups organising the Delhi March, told AFP.

-Farm distress has been a cause for worry for several decades, but the crisis has come to a head in recent months, with farmers taking to the streets across the country.
+Farmers' distress has been a cause for worry for several decades, but the crisis has come to a head in recent months, with farmers spilling on to streets across the country.

 Thousands of farmers crippled Mumbai -- capital of Maharashtra state -- in March.
 The western state witnessed some 639 farmer suicides in the first three months of 2018, according to government.